Brachioplasty at the Advanced Liposuction Center

 Fat transfer is an option to consider when undergoing Brachioplasty.
 Patients may use fat cells from their arms to restore volume in other areas of the body.

 During a liposuction, patients can choose to harvest the fat during the procedure, which means the fat is gently removed from the liposuction area (usually the abdomen, buttocks, thighs or love handles) with a small tool so the fat cell will not become damaged.
-Then, the fat is placed into a centrifuge which eliminates excess fluids and the dead fat cells are removed.
-From here, the fat is injected into the desired area (common areas include breasts, cheeks, forehead, neck, buttocks) with a small tool, either slightly under the wrinkle or, in some cases where there is a high vascularity inside of the muscle, the fat is placed in the deep layers of the muscle.
-The patient’s body will feel tight for a few days and he or she should rest and limit physical activity.
+Then, the fat is placed into a centrifuge which eliminates excess fluids and undesirable fat cells are removed.
+From here, the fat is injected into the desired area (common areas include breasts, cheeks, forehead, neck, buttocks) with a small tool, either slightly under the wrinkle or in some cases where there is a high vascularity inside of the muscle, the fat is placed in the deep layers of the muscle.
+The patient’s body will feel tight for a few days and he or she should rest, limit pressure or weight on the area and physical activity.

 - Patients must arrange a family member or friend to drive them home after surgery.
-We recommend this person stays with the patient for 12 days postsurgery.
+We recommend this person stays with the patient overnight or minimally 12 hours post surgery.

 - Wear the compression garment for 2 days without removal.
 After 3 days, the garment can be removed and placed back on.
 Patients must wear the garment for 3 weeks.

 - Patients may shower when they are comfortable.
 Baths should be avoided for 2 weeks.
-Hot tubs should be avoided until the incisions have closed.
+Public pools and hot tubs should be avoided until the incisions have closed.

 - Patients may be discolored and swollen, so it’s recommended to rest for at least 24 hours.
-Swelling can last up to 24 weeks.
+Swelling can last 4 weeks.

-- If patients experience nausea, stick to dry crackers and carbonated sodas.
+- If patients experience nausea, stick to dry crackers, electrolyte beverages and carbonated light soda.
 If not, patients may start slowly with bland food and liquids.
 Drink plenty of water.

 - Alcohol combined with medication is dangerous, so carefully follow instructions with your medication.